1221363/sem3pi2024_25_g125/BDDAD/questions.md

 > **Question:** can we consider that a workstation is the same as a machine?
 >
-> **Answer:** no, in the text says: these [work]stations can be composed of robotic units, automated machines, machines operated by human operators, or human operators’ workstations.
+> **Answer:** no, in the text says: these [work]stations can be composed of robotic units, automated mach\ines, machines operated by human operators, or human operators’ workstations.
 The stations are capable of performing a set of manufacturing operations that depend on the type of industry; for example, in the furniture industry, the most common operations include cutting, drilling, gluing, assembly, polishing, varnishing, and painting.
 But you can consider that an workstation don't have more than one machine.